-I like their food very much.
-The unnecessary noise, I hated.
-It is an insult to the food, because it makes conversation impossible.
+I like the food at Frankie's 457 very much.
+The unnecessary noise, I hate.
+It makes conversation impossible.
 For me, sitting down to eat is as much about the company's conversation as the food.
 And at Frankie's you can only shout.

 There are recipes for Frankie's meatballs all over the web, and this is very much based on their published version, with a few tweaks.
 I use less bread, parmesan rather than pecorino, currants rather than raisins, fewer eggs, and I roast the meatballs at high heat (450'F), rather than very low (325').
 High heat gives them a nice crust.